Amend contract with environmental consultant for Chevron project review

 Why This Vote Matters

-The council approved adding $50,000 to an environmental consulting contract with Ranajit Sahu, bringing the total to $60,000.
-Sahu helps city staff write protective conditions for Chevron's energy and hydrogen project to shield residents from environmental harm.
-The contract passed in a divided 6-3 vote, with Mayor McLaughlin and Councilmembers Butt and Thurmond dissenting.
-This marks an unusual rejection of a contract for McLaughlin, Butt, and especially Thurmond, who typically support such agreements.
+The city approved adding $50,000 to environmental consultant Ranajit Sahu's contract, bringing the total to $60,000, in a divided 6-3 vote.
+Sahu helps city staff review Chevron's energy and hydrogen project and write conditions to protect residents from environmental impacts.
+The contract expansion was opposed by Mayor McLaughlin and Councilmembers Butt and Thurmond.

 Auto-generated context.
 Source: official meeting records.